PXM-Media/pxm-helpdesk-old/Installation-Coolify.md

-# How to Deploy on Coolify
+# How to Deploy PXM-Helpdesk on Coolify

-This guide explains how to deploy the Helpdesk application (NestJS API + Next.js Frontend + Database stack) using [Coolify](https://coolify.io).
+This guide explains how to deploy the PXM-Helpdesk application (NestJS API + Next.js Frontend + Database stack) using [Coolify](https://coolify.io).

 ## Prerequisites